codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 #### Sync status for application resources

-Similar to the health status, view and monitor the sync status of an application resource also in the Current State tab, in  Tree or List views.
+Similar to the health status, the Current State also tracks the sync status of all application resources.
 The sync status identifies if the live state of the application resource on the cluster is synced with its desired state in Git.
 Identify the sync status through the icon on the left of the resource name and the color of the resource name (Tree view), or the textual labels at the right of the resource (List view).

 The table describes the possible sync statuses for an application resource, and its representation in the Tree view.